Carrie Fisher’s Dog Delivers A Heartbreaking Response After Princess Leia’s Death

 — Billie Lourd Brasil (@billielourdbr) December 27, 2016

 Many people were touched by Fisher’s accomplishments both as an actress and a mental health advocate.
 The Star Wars actress had struggled with depression, substance abuse, and bipolar disorder in the past.
-Fisher opened up about her own struggled in the 1990s in order to be a voice for change in an often stigmatized environment.
+Fisher opened up about her own struggles in the 1990s in order to be a voice for change in an often stigmatized environment.

-Fisher made herself a public face for mental health awareness.
-“I used to think I was a drug addict, pure and simple—just someone who could not stop taking drugs willfully.
+“I used to think I was a drug addict, pure and simple — just someone who could not stop taking drugs willfully.
 And I was that.
 But it turns out that I am severely manic depressive,” Fisher said.
 Now after her death she is being lauded for being open about her personal experience.

 Although Gary the dog is suffering after Carrie’s death, the French bulldog enjoyed quite a bit of popularity by Fisher’s side.
 Gary accompanied Fisher so often that MTV wrote an article about him.
 Gary also appeared alongside Carrie on the Today Show, Good Morning America, and the Jonathan Ross Show.

 Gary’s last tweet was sent out Tuesday, after Carrie Fisher’s death.
-The dog has remained mute on who will take care of him now that his owner has died, but his care may fall into the hands of Fisher’s daughter Billie or her mother, 84-year-old actress Debbie Reynolds.
+The dog has remained mute on who will take care of him now that his owner has died, but his care may fall into the hands of Fisher’s daughter, Billie, or her mother, 84-year-old actress Debbie Reynolds.

 [Featured Image by Daniel Boczarski/Getty Images]